IMPORTANT! PLEASE READ:

 To eliminate and prevent the droopy appearance of the remnants of excess body fat during and following weight loss, without resorting to surgical procedures, you must change your body composition, not just lose bodyweight.
 That means paying particular attention to the ratio of your body fat to muscle, or lean body mass.
 Preventing loss of lean body mass while dieting to lose body fat will dramatically improve your appearance.

 Almost every dieter has experienced rapid weight regain after dieting.
 Aside from regained body fat resulting from a return to overeating habits, many people don't realize that regained bodyweight can often include a significant amount of replenished lean body mass that was lost during dieting.
-They actually look and feel better—less haggard and with less droopy skin—after regaining this kind of lean weight.
+Dieters actually look and feel better—less haggard and with less droopy skin—after regaining this kind of lean weight.
 So, how is muscle lost on a diet, anyway?

+Loose skin from dieting is not a matter of how fast or slow you lose bodyweight—it's a matter of whether you provide sufficient calories to avoid or replenish depleted muscle.
 Periodically replenishing depleted lean body mass with controlled, small increases in your calorie intake is how you avoid an overall net loss of muscle during or after dieting.

-Because a muscle's volume consists of 70% fluid, muscle usually begins to replenish very rapidly as soon as you begin to increase your calorie intake back toward a normal maintenance intake amount.
+toward a normal maintenance intake amount.
 This replenishment helps provide the firmness and fullness to muscle that is lacking in flabby skin.
 However, you must take extreme care to avoid over-replenishment above maintenance calorie levels, which will start increasing your body fat level again!
-In effect, your dieting isn't really complete until you have fully replenished all your muscle losses.
+In effect, your dieting isn't really complete until you have fully replenished all your muscle losses without regaining body fat.

 It is possible to be at the ideal bodyweight according to Body Mass Index charts (BMI), but still have too much body fat and not enough lean body mass.
 For example, a young woman in her twenties with "loose skin" recently appeared on a popular radio talk show.
 She had lost over two-hundred pounds in one year, and her bodyweight at 5' 8" was now in the 120's.
 Yet, her abdomen was covered with flabby skin that hung off of her.
+I would guess there is at least another 20 pounds of excess body fat stored in those folds of skin.
+However, if she lost another 20 pounds of bodyweight, she would obviously look like an emaciated stick!
+But, that's not because she is too low in body fat...it's because she lacks sufficient lean body mass!
+My suggestion to this young woman would be to replenish her lost lean body mass with a healthy balanced diet, and to tone her muscle with weight training (See Muscle Mass Myths).
+After increasing her bodyweight with 20 pounds of replenished lean body mass, she can then lose the rest of her excess body fat, without sacrificing any more lean body mass.
+Then she would have both a normal bodyweight AND a normal body composition.

 What is required to avoid muscle loss during a diet, and gain back lost muscle, is an easy method to measure changes in one's body composition (muscle and body fat levels), and a method to monitor and modify one's energy balance, which is the balance between the calories one eats and burns each day.
 Such a method is available in The Body Fat Guide.